What is application management in Microsoft Entra ID?

 Different types of security tokens are used in an authentication flow in Microsoft Entra ID depending on the protocol used.
 For example, SAML tokens are used for the SAML protocol, and ID tokens and access tokens are used for the OpenID Connect protocol.
-Tokens are signed with the unique certificate that's generated in Microsoft Entra ID and by specific standard algorithms.
+Tokens are signed with the unique certificate that Microsoft Entra ID generates and by specific standard algorithms.

 Microsoft Entra ID uses the SHA-256 algorithm by default to sign the SAML response.
 Use SHA-256 unless the application requires SHA-1.
 Establish a process for managing the lifetime of the certificate.
 The maximum lifetime of a signing certificate is three years.
 To prevent or minimize outage due to a certificate expiring, use roles and email distribution lists to ensure that certificate-related change notifications are closely monitored.

 Entitlement management in Microsoft Entra ID enables you to manage interaction between applications and administrators, catalog owners, access package managers, approvers, and requestors.

 Your Microsoft Entra reporting and monitoring solution depends on your legal, security, and operational requirements and your existing environment and processes.
 There are several logs that are maintained in Microsoft Entra ID.
 Therefore, you should plan for reporting and monitoring deployment to maintain the best experience as possible for your application.